-For the human health risk calculation, the Department recommends the risk calculator available through the Risk Assessment Information System (RAIS).
+For the human health risk calculation, the Department recommends the risk calculator available through the Delaware Risk Assessment Calculator (DE RAC).
 Other risk calculators are subject to prior approval by the Department.

 The Guidance includes a set of standardized tables for use in the risk assessment report.
 The tables are designed to complement the RAIS risk calculator output and provide a complete record of the variables used in the risk assessment.
 The Guidance also prescribes a format for the risk assessment report.

 Screening is performed for all sites for potential ecological concern using the Ecological Screening Approach.
 The first step is to answer the Initial Ecological Evaluation Screening Questions included in that approach document.